na-na-hi/renget/archive/CharacterProvider.md

 These prompts tend to provide immersive and interactive output.
 Sex is *very* possible, but accent is on adventures.

 ######3.
 ABOUT VERSIONS:
-• Prompts are intended for Claude 100k models.
+• Claude Prompts are intended for 100k models.
+• GPT Prompts are made for 8k-32k models.
 • All my prompts are intended for ecchi and rpg-like adventures.
 • Each new X.0 version is not (each time) a better version but has major changes in structure and contents.
 It just provides a different output.
 Each X.X version has slight improvements/changes/fixes.
 • If a version uses `Prefill` or `jailbreak` assistant is more likely to ignore OOC requests.
 (You can temporarily erase it to perform OOC request.)